Cedric Mullins: 2019

 Mullins began the 2019 season as the Orioles starting center fielder.
-After struggling to start the season, Mullins was demoted to Triple-A Norfolk on April 22.
+After struggling to start the season, Mullins was demoted to Triple-A Norfolk on April 22, 2019.
 Mullins continued to struggle in Norfolk and was demoted to Double-A Bowie on July 10, though Orioles manager Brandon Hyde said the organization still felt "really highly about Cedric and his ability."
 He would play in Double-A for the remainder of the season.

 Mullins ended his season hitting .094 in 64 at bats for Baltimore.

 2020

 Despite his lost season in 2019, Mullins was able to play his way onto Baltimore's opening day roster in 2020 with a strong camp.
-In 2020 for the Orioles, Mullins hit for .271/.315/.407 with 3 home runs, 12 RBI, and 7 stolen bases.
-He disclosed on February 2, 2022 that he was diagnosed with Crohn’s disease, and had 10 to 15 centimeters of intestine removed in November 2020 after playing the entire campaign with chronic abdominal pain.
+In the Covid-shortened 2020 season for the Orioles, Mullins hit for .271/.315/.407 with 3 home runs, 12 RBI, and 7 stolen bases.
+He disclosed on February 2, 2022, that he was diagnosed with Crohn's disease, and had 10 to 15 centimeters of intestine removed in November 2020 after playing the entire campaign with chronic abdominal pain.

 2021

 In February 2021, the Orioles announced Mullins would give up switch-hitting and become a full-time left-handed hitter.
 Mullins first approached the Orioles with the idea in the spring of 2019 but the team opposed it.
 Before 2021, he had slashed .251/.305/.394 while batting left-handed and .147/.250/.189 from the right side.
 On April 26, 2021, Mullins had his first career multi-home run game, with two homers against the New York Yankees.
 From June 4 through June 6, Mullins collected 9 hits in as many at bats including 3 home runs.
 On July 4, Mullins was named an All-Star for the first time in his career.
 On July 12, he was chosen to be the starting center fielder in the 2021 All-Star Game, as a replacement for the injured Mike Trout.

 On September 24, Mullins became the first Orioles player to hit 30 home runs and steal 30 bases in a season since the franchise moved from St. Louis.
-For the 2021 season, Mullins slashed .291/.360/.518 with thirty home runs, 59 RBIs, 37 doubles, and thirty stolen bases, and led all major league outfielders with 389 putouts.
+For the 2021 season, Mullins slashed .291/.360/.518 with 30 home runs, 59 RBIs, 37 doubles, and 30 stolen bases, and led all major league outfielders with 389 putouts.
 He was unanimously voted the winner of the 2021 Louis M. Hatter Most Valuable Oriole Award by members of the local media.
 Mullins finished ninth in the American League MVP balloting.
 On November 11, 2021, Mullins received his first Silver Slugger Award.

 2022

-On April 12, 2022, Mullins hit his first career grand slam off of Milwaukee Brewers starting pitcher Eric Lauer.
-Mullins continued to perform well in his 2022 season, ending with a batting average of .258/.318/.721, 16 homeruns, 64 RBIs, and 34 stolen bases.

-On January 13, 2023, Mullins agreed to a one-year, $4.1 million contract with the Orioles for the 2023 season, avoiding salary arbitration.
+On April 12, 2022, Mullins hit his first career grand slam off of Milwaukee Brewers pitcher Eric Lauer.
+He ended the 2022 season slashing .258/.318/.403, with 16 home runs, 64 RBIs, and 34 stolen bases.
+He achieved a 1.000 fielding percentage at center field during the season.
+On January 13, 2023, he agreed to a one-year, $4.1 million contract with the Orioles for the 2023 season, avoiding salary arbitration.